MoonZoon/MoonZoon/docs/articles/dev_news_5.md

 Another possible provider could be [Google Cloud Run](https://cloud.google.com/run) because it supports scaling to zero and also server-sent events.
 But Clever Cloud has more predictable pricing and it's less complex because you don't need to manage Docker containers.

-However MZ Cloud can offer multiple providers in the future - it means you would be able to choose Clever or Google Cloud.
+However MZ Cloud may offer multiple providers in the future - it means you would be able to choose Clever or Google Cloud.
 (Please let me know if you know other suitable providers.)

 ## Why I'm creating MZ Cloud?

-There are two reasons why I want to write MZ Cloud:
+There are three reasons why I want to write MZ Cloud:

 - It's the missing piece to complete my journey to an ideal web development experience.